Israel Finkelstein: Emergence of Ancient Israel

 The classical theories on the emergence of Israel viewed the process as a unique event in the history of the region.
 Finkelstein suggested that it was a long-term process of a cyclical nature.
 He demonstrated that the wave of settlement in the highlands in the Iron Age I (c.
 1150–950 BCE) was the last in a series of such demographic developments – the first had taken place in the Early Bronze and the second in the Middle Bronze.
 The periods between these peaks were characterized by low settlement activity.
 Finkelstein explained these oscillations as representing changes along the sedentary/ pastoral-nomadic continuum, which were caused by socioeconomic and political dynamics.
 Hence, a big portion of the people who settled in the highlands in the early Iron Age were locals of a pastoral-nomadic background.
 Others, who originated from local sedentary background, moved to the highlands as a result of the Bronze Age collapse – which in turn was related to a long period of dry climate in c.
 1250–1100 BCE.
 Since eventually these groups formed the Northern Kingdom of Israel, they can be labeled "Israelites" as early as their initial settlement process.
-The same holds true for the contemporary settlement process in Transjordan and western Syria, which brought about the rise of Moab, Ammon and the Aramean kingdoms of the later phases of the Iron Age.

 Finkelstein regards the biblical account on the Conquest of Canaan in the Book of Joshua as an ideological manifesto of the Deuteronomistic author/s of the late 7th century BCE, describing a "conquest to be" under King Josiah of Judah rather than a historical event at the end of the Bronze Age.
 He proposed that the original Conquest Account may have originated in the Northern Kingdom of Israel in the early 8th century BCE; it could have been influenced by memories of the turmoil that had taken place in the lowlands in the late Iron I (10th century BCE), rather than the end of the Late Bronze Age (late 12th century BCE).